-Social networks have become a gold mine for gaining exposure and reach – as well as raising awareness.
-Modern day marketers are aware of that and are perfectly willing to exploit the opportunity and there's a ton of tools that can help them.
+Social networks have become a gold mine for gaining exposure and reach - as well as raising awareness.
+Modern-day marketers are aware of that and are perfectly willing to exploit the opportunity and there's a ton of tools that can help them.

 Social media has evolved a lot for the relatively short time that it has existed.

 Most of us are first-hand witnesses of social networks history being written.

 It’s been a wild journey ever since 1978 and BBS.
 In this time, social networks have gone through some huge transformations.
 It all started from online bulletin boards information and now we’re witnessing the world domination of the Big Three.